 - Encourage store managers to train store clerks to ask if customers want bags

-Read the Full Report (PDF)
+Read the Full Report on Plastic Bags (PDF).

 In April of 2009, the CEQ wrote a letter to the members of the Baltimore County Council and the County Executive expressing concern about the overpopulation of deer in the County, about the overall health of forests in the County, and in response to citizen concern about the impacts of deer overpopulation in and around County Parks and other County properties.
 After commending the County’s recent efforts to manage the deer herds on the Loch Raven Reservoir property, the CEQ noted that a decrease in deer population would improve the health of the forest buffer that safeguards the County water supply.

 CEQ reviewed relevant research and reports about the effects of deer overpopulation on forest health, from which it concluded that a reduction of deer population size is essential to protect and preserve the County’s forests and recommended that the County implement the deer control measures recommended in the Oregon Ridge Park Forest Health Assessment and Forest Management Plan.
-In addition, the CEQ recommended that the County implement deer control measures in all County Parks and on all appropriate County lands so that the deer population is maintained at or below the documented sustainable carrying capacity of ten deer per square mile.
+In addition, the CEQ recommended that the County implement deer control measures in all County Parks and on all appropriate County lands so that the deer population is maintained at or below the documented sustainable carrying capacity of 10 deer per square mile.

-The letter included a photo of deer exclosure fencing with overview of the impacts of deer on a healthy forest as well as relevant excerpts from the Oregon Ridge report, web site links to the above-mentioned reports, and a list of other resources about deer and forests.
+The letter included a photo of deer exclosure fencing with overview of the impacts of deer on a healthy forest as well as relevant excerpts from the Oregon Ridge report, website links to the above-mentioned reports, and a list of other resources about deer and forests.

 In November, the CEQ followed up with another letter to again stress the need for the County to take further action.
 In the meantime, members of the CEQ have discussed this issue with their respective Council members.